rsalmei/clearly/README.md

 ## To do

 - ~~support python 3 (not actually tested yet, soon);~~
-- split clearly client and server in two, to allow a always-on server to run, and multiple clients connect;
+- split `Clearly` client and server, to allow a always-on server to run, and multiple clients connect;
 - include a plugin system, to be able to print representations of custom objects;
 - include a script mode, to call right from the shell (make work even a "| grep");
 - any other ideas welcome!